-9.2 Shot Clock
+9.1 Shot Clock

 Shot Clock implementation is at the sole discretion of the UPA, its representatives or tournament officials.
-When a shot clock is utilized it shall be used for both players competing and in the following manner:
+When a shot clock is utilized it shall be used for both players competing in the following manner:

-Each shooting player is allotted one (1) minute for each shot, or a "ball in hand" foul shall be granted to the opponent.
-The shot clock is to be started once all balls come to rest.
-The time keeper (designated by UPA) shall call out "Ten Seconds!" once the fifty (50) second mark has been reached, unless the shooter is down on the shot in preparation to shoot.
+Each shooting player is allotted one (1) minute per shot, or a "ball in hand" foul shall be granted to the opponent.
+The shot clock begins when all balls come to rest.
+The time keeper (designated by UPA) shall call out "Ten Seconds" once the fifty (50) second mark has been reached, unless the shooter is down on the shot in preparation to shoot.
 Once one (1) minute has been reached on the shot clock, the shooter must either be stroking or have shot.
 If the shooter rises (gets off the shot) without execution after the one (1) minute mark has been reached, it shall result in a "ball in hand" foul to the opponent.